 Plan a day or even a half-day where your office does something fun as a group.
 It can take the pressure off of your widowed coworker or employee.

-Make sure it’s an activity that he or she will enjoy, such as a hike, a trip to a zoo or aquarium, ice skating, bowling, a painting class, or even a good meal as a group.
+Make sure it’s an activity that they will enjoy, such as a hike, a trip to a zoo or aquarium, ice skating, bowling, a painting class, or even a good meal as a group.

 There are lots of gift baskets out there with unique and useful items.
-You can go beyond a traditional basket, such as one with cookies or snacks, and buy one filled with fruit, gourmet coffee, cooking supplies, skincare or body care, gardening gear — you name it.
+You can go beyond a traditional basket, such as one with cookies or snacks, and buy one filled with fruit, gourmet coffee, bread baking items, skincare of body care, gardening gear — you name it.